Atom Learning logo

 All seven grammar schools in Gloucestershire use the same 11 plus exam.
 This is known as the Gloucestershire Grammar Schools’ Entrance Test.
 Your child will only have to take the test once, regardless of how many grammar schools in the county you’re applying to.

-Exam registration opens at midday on Monday 20th May 2024 and closes at midday on Friday 28th June 2024.
-You’ll find out which testing centre your child has been allocated by Monday 9th September.
+Exam registration opens at midday on Monday 19th May 2025 and closes at midday on Friday 27th June 2025.

 Remember – passing the 11 plus doesn’t guarantee that your child will be allocated a place at your preferred school.
 Many grammar schools are often oversubscribed with qualified children.
 Schools and their admissions authorities work through admissions criteria to prioritise children for places.
 We’ve included the admissions criteria for Marling School below.